eosiosg/blog/SystemContract-2.md

 Conclusion
 --
 1. Only tokens **staked** on net & cpu are available on voting.
-2. During voting action, every voted producer (up to 30) is going to get **identical weighted votes**, whose amount is calculated based on staked amount.
+2. During voting action, every voted producer (up to 30) is going to get **equivalent weighted votes**, whose amount is calculated based on staked amount.
 3. **Newer votes count more than older votes**, the weights grows approximately linearly.
 4. Users can undelegate their stakes and have to wait up to **3 days** before they can re-allocate this amount of tokens.